trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 definition and the snapshot history of the source table(s).
 For full refresh, the operation deletes the data from the storage table, and inserts the data that is the result of executing the materialized view query into the existing table.
-For incremental refresh, the existing data is not deleted from the storage table and only the 'delta' records are processed from the source table and (potentially) appended into the storage table.
+For incremental refresh, the existing data is not deleted from the storage table and only the 'delta' records are processed from the source table(s) and appended into the storage table (if needed).
 In both cases, data is replaced/appended atomically, so users can continue to query the materialized view while it is being refreshed.
 Refreshing a materialized view also stores the snapshot-ids of all Iceberg tables that are part of the materialized view's